Coronavirus will weaken asset quality of Turkey’s banks but official data might not show it warns Fitch

 Unsecured retail lending also contributed a growing share of recent loan origination, partly to meet pent-up credit demand post-coronavirus lockdown and following a sharp reduction in policy interest rates, while state banks also moved to boost mortgage lending.

-However, new CGF lending has been limited since end-June, while rising effective interest rates and regulatory measures, including the easing of the asset-ratio requirement and the lowering of the maximum maturity for certain retail loans, signal slower loan growth in H1.
+However, new CGF lending has been limited since end-June, while rising effective interest rates and regulatory measures, including the easing of the asset-ratio requirement and the lowering of the maximum maturity for certain retail loans, signal slower loan growth in H2.

 If Turkish GDP growth recovers in 2021, this could offset some of the hit to asset quality caused by the earlier slump, and support loan collections and recoveries, according to Fitch.

-Treasury guarantees limit the asset quality risk from small and medium sized enterprise (SME) loans under the CGF and Fitch’s discussions with banks suggested that new loan deferral requests since end-1H20 had fallen sharply.
+Treasury guarantees limit the asset quality risk from small and medium sized enterprise (SME) loans under the CGF and Fitch’s discussions with banks suggested that new loan deferral requests since end-June had fallen sharply.

 But the economic impact of the pandemic and the range of sectors affected will damage underlying asset quality, the rating agency concluded.